The art of writing good website content is often vastly underrated - after all, how hard can it be

 Look at what other businesses are doing, both in and outside the recruitment industry.
 Look at the detail too - length, format, links, images, calls to action...
 Check search engines too to see what’s ranking highly, and do look in the comments to see if there are any common themes that you can write about.

-Content length is often debated and there’s no right or wrong answer - longer pieces tend to rank better but you also need to keep it succinct.
+Content length is often debated and there’s no right or wrong answer - longer pieces tend to rank better but you also need to keep your copy succinct.

 Step 6: Think about search intent

 Try to understand search intent, or what your readers are actually looking for, and write content that answers their questions.
-Consider a few search phrases that your post could rank for and target your content to fit.
+Use free tools like Google's Keyword Planner to research the search terms that your post could rank for - and target your content to fit.

 Step 7: Marketing and shareability